Blueve/LeetCodeNote/README.md

 LeetCodeNote
 ============

-Note my answer and solve method.
-I'll continuous improvement.
+Record my solutions, each of them has general methods and optimized methods.

+I'll improve it continuously.